Chem6004/Samantha/Computational Lab 2 Harmonic Oscillator/Harmonic_Oscillator_Graded.md

 - Submission on time: Yes -> 100%
 - Submission complete (All questions answered, code used to support answers): Yes -> 100%
-- Question 1 Answered Accurately:
+- Question 1 Answered Accurately: Yes -> 100%
-- Question 2 Answered Accurately:
+- Question 2 Answered Accurately: Partially -> 50%
-- Question 3 Answered Accurately:
+- Question 3 Answered Accurately: Partially -> 75% (wrong value but consistent with value of alpha = 0.6)
-- Question 4 Answered Accurately:
+- Question 4 Answered Accurately: Partially -> 75% (wrong value but consistent with value of alpha = 0.6)
-- Cumulative Accuracy for questions:
+- Cumulative Accuracy for questions: 75%
-- Final Grade for Orientation is 1/3(On Time + Complete + Accuracy) =
+- Final Grade for Orientation is 1/3(On Time + Complete + Accuracy) = 91.6%